St. Mark's School (Hong Kong): History

 In 2009, St. Mark's celebrated its Diamond Jubilee.

-The Parish Church of this school is the Holy Nativity Church.
+The parish church of this school is the Holy Nativity Church.

 School logo and motto

 The logo of St. Mark's School is a lion with outstretched wings, a symbol of the undaunted spirit of St. Mark.
 The ribbon beneath the feet of the winged lion carries the Greek word "ΕΥΘΥΣ", which translates as "straightway" in old English.

 "Straightway" has a two-fold meaning.
 Character-wise, it means one should be honest, frank, and morally upright.
 It also means straight-away, doing at once what should be done now and not putting it off.

 Students of St. Mark's School are reminded to always be truthful to others, as well as be ready to take up responsibilities and act immediately.

 Academics

-St. Mark's School adopts English as the medium of instruction.
-With the exception of several subjects, the entire curriculum is taught in English.
+St. Mark's School adopts English as the medium of instruction; with the exception of several subjects, the entire curriculum is taught in English.
 These exceptions are: Chinese Language, Chinese Literature, Chinese History, and Religious Education.

-St. Mark's School is regarded as one of the top schools in the Eastern District, with students achieving excellent results in public examinations.
-It is also one of the 22 members of the Council of Subsidised Schools in Hong Kong.
+St. Mark's School is one of the 22 members of the Council of Subsidised Schools in Hong Kong.